-- a) If an unrelated (stand-alone) change or a grouping of related changes is classified as significant, the applicant will comply with the latest amendment of the applicable airworthiness codes and/or standards for certification of the changed product, unless the applicant can justify use of one of the exceptions provided in EMAR 21A.101(b)(2) and/or (3) to show compliance with earlier amendment(s).
-The final type-certification basis may consist of a combination of the applicable airworthiness codes and/or standards at different amendment levels ranging from the original type-certification basis to the most current amendments. - b) If the classification of the change is significant, all areas, systems, parts or appliances affected by the change is to comply with the applicable airworthiness codes and/or standards at the amendment level in effect on the date of application for the change.
-The applicant will need to show that an area, system, part or appliance is not affected by the change to justify use of the exception in EMAR 21A.101(b)(2) (see Section 9 for guidance on whether or not an area is affected by the proposed change). - c) Reserved. - d) EMAR 21A.101(b)(3) provides two more exceptions applicable to areas, systems, parts or appliances which are affected by the significant change but for which compliance with the latest requirements would either not contribute materially to the level of safety or would be impractical (see Section 10 for more guidance). - e) Reserved. - f) The applicant is to provide acceptable justification for the application of earlier amendments for areas affected by a significant change.
-The justification will need to show that compliance with later amendment in these areas would not contribute materially to the level of safety or would be impractical.
-Such justification is to address all the aspects of the area, system, part or appliance affected by the significant change.
+a) If an unrelated (stand-alone) change or a grouping of related changes is classified as significant, the applicant will comply with the latest amendment of the applicable airworthiness codes and/or standards for certification of the changed product, unless the applicant can justify use of one of the exceptions provided in EMAR 21.A.101(b)(2) and/or (3) to demonstrate compliance with earlier amendment(s).
+The final type-certification basis may consist of a combination of the applicable airworthiness codes and/or standards at different amendment levels ranging from the original type-certification basis to the most current amendments.

+b) If the classification of the change is significant, all areas, systems, parts or appliances affected by the change is to comply with the applicable airworthiness codes and/or standards at the amendment level in effect on the date of application for the change.
+The applicant will need to show that an area, system, part or appliance is not affected by the change to justify use of the exception in EMAR 21.A.101(b)(2) (see Section 9 for guidance on whether or not an area is affected by the proposed change).

+c) Reserved.

+d) EMAR 21.A.101(b)(3) provides two more exceptions applicable to areas, systems, parts or appliances which are affected by the significant change but for which compliance with the latest version of an airworthiness codes would either not contribute materially to the level of safety or would be impractical (see Section 10 for more guidance).

+e) Reserved.

-- g) The final type-certification basis may combine airworthiness codes and/or standards at the latest amendment level, earlier (intermediate) amendment levels, and the amendment level of the existing type-certification basis, but cannot contain airworthiness codes and/or standards preceding the existing type-certification basis. - h) Note that if an applicant decides to use the latest airworthiness codes and/or standards without any exceptions, no further evaluations and justifications are needed.
+g) The final type-certification basis may combine airworthiness codes and/or standards at the latest amendment level, earlier (intermediate) amendment levels, and the amendment level of the existing type-certification basis, but cannot contain airworthiness codes and/or standards preceding the existing type-certification basis.

+h) Note that if an applicant decides to use the latest airworthiness codes and/or standards without any exceptions, no further evaluations and justifications are needed.
 In such a case, proceed to step 8 (section 11).